Ju-On/Offensive-Security/Butler.md

 Payload sets 2 (password)

+## Changed burpe Payload Sets 1 and 2 to Smalllist.txt

 Try to perform password spraying against target on 8080 with a common list of user names and passwords next in Burpe Suite.